sbadithe/About-Me/README.md

             <li> The Linux environment
             </li>
         </ol>
-        <p> My goals for programming projects are not well-defined enough to merit sharing.
-However I aim to make multiple quality commits a day for the next three months.</p>
+        <h2> Personal projects and what I learned from them: </h2>
-        <p> Personal projects and what I learned from them: <p>
+        <p> What I learned from writing a command-line tool using argparse and Beautiful Soup. </p>
     </body>
 </html>